aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 * Supports asynchronous handlers to allow long operations which can exceed the AWS Lambda timeout
 * Supports all AWS Lambda language runtimes

-This guide provides an reference for authoring custom resources using the provider framework.
+This guide provides a reference for authoring custom resources using the provider framework.

 ### User-defined Handlers